How to Inspect a Used Car

 Don’t be alarmed if some clear water drips from the car on a hot day.
 It’s probably just water condensed from the air conditioner.

 Examine the constant-velocity-joint boots behind the front wheels (CV Joints).
 They are round, black rubber bellows at the ends of the axle shafts.
 If the rubber boots are split and leaking grease, assume that the car has or shortly will have bad C-V joints–another item that’s going to need a repair.
-C-V joints are not terribly expensive.
-I’ve heard of people paying up to $1000 per axel (each has 2 C-V joints) Rebuilt axels can be purchased for less than $100 from most auto parts stores and the labor to install them is usually less than two hours.
+C-V joints are not expensive.
+I’ve heard of people paying up to $1000 per axle (each has 2 C-V joints) Rebuilt axles can be purchased for less than $100 from most auto parts stores and the labor to install them is usually less than two hours.

 Feel for any tailpipe residue.
 If it’s black and greasy, it means the car is burning oil.
-The tail-pipe smudge should be dry and dark gray.
+The tailpipe smudge should be dry and dark gray.
 Look at the pipes.
 Some rust is normal.
 Heavy rust is sometimes normal but could mean that a new exhaust system might be needed soon.

 Under the hood

 If the engine has been off for a few minutes, you can do most under-the-hood checks.
 Look first at the general condition of the engine bay.
 Dirt and dust are normal, but watch out if you see lots of oil spattered about, a battery covered with corrosion, or wires and hoses hanging loose or rust (orange colored) around the radiator.